ccswbs/UoGd7-Training/grad_studies_guide.md

 1. Go to Structure / Taxonomy / Tags to add a new keyword for the program (e.g. New Program)
 2. Go to Add content and create a basic page.
 3. Give it a title that matches the new keyword you just added (i.e. New Program).
-4. Under "Page category", select Program
+4. Under "Page category", select Program.
 5. Fill in content as usual.
 6. Under Keywords, select the keyword you just created (i.e. New Program).
 Save.